 Section 5.
-Study and Written Report.
+Report and Further Study.

-The Board of Supervisors hereby directs the Department of Planning and Building Services and the Department of Agriculture to study and prepare for the consideration of the Board of Supervisors changes to the County's General Plan and/or County code with respect to the regulation of the cultivation of genetically modified organisms, including refinement of the definition thereof, which process will take a minimum of forty-five (45) days to complete.
-The Department of Planning and Building Services and the Department of Agriculture are hereby authorized and directed to prepare the report required by paragraph (d) of Government Code section 65858 describing the measures taken to alleviate the condition which led to the adoption of this ordinance.
+As directed by Ordinance No. 4425, the Department of Agriculture prepared a wiritten report pursuant to Government Code section 65858, describing the measures taken to alleviate the condition which led to the adoption of this ordinance, which report was included in the agenda packet accompanying this ordinance.
+The Board of Supervisors further directs the Department of Agriculture and the Department of Planning and Building Services to study and prepare for the consideration of the Board of Supervisors changes to the County's General Plan and/or County code with respect to the regulation of the cultivation of industrial hemp.
+In addition, the Board of Supervisors authorizes and directs the Department of Agriculture and the Department of Planning and Building Services to prepare the report required by paragraph (d) of Government Code section 65858 describing the measures taken to alleviate the condition which led to the adoption of this ordinance, prior to any future extension of the moratorium or the termination of the moratorium.